-During the milling process, nutrients such as fiber, manganese, magnesium, selenium, or phosphorus are removed from the rice.
+During milling, nutrients such as fiber, manganese, magnesium, selenium, or phosphorus are removed from the rice.

 Therefore, white rice is fortified with vitamins and minerals to increase its nutritional value on paper.

-And why, then, are Japanese so slim?
-Have you ever seen Japanese people eating brown whole grain rice?
+And why, then, are the Japanese so slim?
+Have you ever seen Japanese people eating brown whole-grain rice?
 No?
 Neither have I.

-So are we smarter than the Japanese concerning rice?
-Probably quite the opposite!
+So are we more brilliant than the Japanese concerning rice?
+Quite the opposite!